-John Boyega and Letitia Wright Will Star In Sci-Fi Romance ‘Hold Back the Stars’
+John Boyega and Letitia Wright Will Star In Sci-Fi Romance ‘Hold Back The Stars’

 The British are coming!
 According to a report from The Hollywood Reporter, young British actors John Boyega and Letitia Wright have been tapped to star in romantic sci-fi film Hold Back the Stars, which is based on the novel written by Katie Khan by the same name.

-The novel was released in January of last year and tells the story of a couple as they revisit memories of their love affair on a utopian Earth while trapped in the vast void of space with a limited amount of oxygen remaining.
+The novel, which was released in January of last year, tells the story of a couple as they revisit memories of their love affair on a utopian Earth, all while trapped in the vast void of space with a limited amount of oxygen remaining.
 As their air runs out, “one is offered the chance of salvation — but who will take it?”

 Deadline called the upcoming film a mix between Romeo & Juliet and Gravity.

-The film will be directed by Mike Cahill, Christy Hall has been assigned the role of screenwriter, and Shawn Levy’s 21 Laps will be producing.
-There are not many other details of the project being discussed at the moment, for example, there has been no release date or production commencement date as of yet.
+The film will be directed by Mike Cahill.
+Christy Hall has been assigned the role of screenwriter, and Shawn Levy’s 21 Laps will be producing.
+There are not many other details of the project being discussed at the moment — for example, there is no scheduled release date or production start date as of yet.

 Wright took to Instagram to share the news of the film.
 She posted a screenshot of the article published on THR, which included a picture of herself and leading man Boyega, along with the headline.
 She also posted another photo of herself and Boyega, a side-by-side shot of the pair.